 A: Trial completion is highly dependent on how long it will take to enroll patients.
-This trial will enroll 24 patients and the active time for each participant is six months after dosing with up to two doses of CRX100.
-We will report data after the trial’s completion.
+This trial will enroll 24 patients and the active time for each participant is six months after dosing with up to two infusions of CRX100.

 Q: What are adverse events and dose limiting toxicities?